itucsdb1527/itucsdb1527/docs/developer/member5.rst

 --------

 |
-Attributes of the referee table and initialized records are shown in the figure below.
+Attributes of the referee table and initialized records are shown in the figure 5.2.1.

 |